 During my first few cranial sessions we focused on my mental and emotional body by getting me back into my body, becoming less disassociated, as my body was a terrifying place to be in after the trauma.
 In fact, for the first 2 sessions I was not able to get on the table as touch was just too overwhelming.
 Subsequent sessions focused on calming my nervous system allowing me to become less anxious, less hyper-vigilant and releasing the undischarged residual energy in a very safe and contained way.
 My therapist could only move as fast as my body felt safe to let go, peeling away the layers whilst she facilitated an incredible safe space and presence for me to do so.
-In the final sessions, we dealt with my physical body and its pain.
-I became aware of how much tension I had really been holding, as my therapist was releasing all my restrictions, unwinding the tissues and releasing pain.
+In the final sessions, we were able to deal with my physical body and its pain.
+I became aware of how much tension I had really been holding, as my therapist was unwinding the tissues, releasing all my restrictions and pain.
 I could feel this immense anger bubbling up, because of what had happened.
 I had no idea that this anger but also sadness had been living so deep inside of me.
-I had suppressed my emotions in order to cope.
-I have lived through what I had learned in my education and I have an even deeper respect of how the body deals and expresses itself through, really any kind of life event or circumstance, big or small.
+I had suppressed my emotions in order to cope, a common theme amongst trauma victims but also for many people in day to day life.
+I have lived through what I had learned in my education and I have an even deeper respect of how the body deals and expresses itself through, any kind of life event or circumstance, big or small.

 Thank goodness I am completely back to my happy, bubbly, pain-free, belly laughing self with even a greater passion, empathy and understanding for my work and for all my clients.
 In my own practice I see people with all kinds of symptoms: acute, one-off or with more chronic and long-standing problems.
-For these clients their history sometimes reveals that there has been a long road of other seemingly unrelated problems, inflammations, autoimmune conditions or neurological problems.
+For these clients their history often reveals that there has been a long road of other seemingly unrelated problems, inflammations, anxiety, autoimmune conditions or neurological problems.
 By the time these clients come and see me, they have taken various roads to try and resolve their symptoms.
-They have had things cut out, removed, fused, worked on but are still in pain and often on long-term medication.
-The source of their symptoms is often traceable to a form of trauma in their past that is still being carried in the present through unconscious emotions, the biology of stress and/or cut of body responses.
+They have had things cut out, removed, fused, worked on but are still in pain and often on long-term medication as a symptom management.
+The source of their symptoms however is often traceable to a form of trauma in their past that is still being carried in the present through unconscious emotions, the biology of stress and/or cut of body responses.

 Trauma can be a one-off significant event but trauma can also be experienced in a more slow, cumulative kind of way through childhood adversity like an abusive parent, an emotionally cold, alcoholic, absent or mentally unwell parent.
 It can be experienced through work, accidents, illness or relationships.
 Most of my clients are aware that there is some level off trauma on an intellectual level but are unaware of the imprints the trauma has left in their body, mind and soul on a more primal level.
 Their experiences have created physiological effects in their body and left marks, continuing to behave and react as if the experience is still happening and therefore can be triggered by seemingly unrelated new experiences.